NateZimmer/Optimization-Tutorials/Pages/GradientDescent.md

 ### Background:

-Should you have the unfortunate ignorance to have interest in an unstable, suboptimal, and computationally expensive algorithm called gradient descent, then this tutorial is for you.
-The list of better choices is nearly endless but this primitive algorithm has gained unfortunate popularity due to it being introduced in some popular introductory 'machine learning' courses.
-What you are probably intrested in is an algorithm called 'Least Squares' but none the less I have introduced that which is most shit, gradient descent, below:
+Should you have an interest in an unstable and computationally expensive algorithm called ***gradient descent***, then this tutorial is for you.
+For many optimizaiton/'machine learning' problems, there are better algorithms.
+What you are probably intrested in is the **[Normal Equation](http://mathworld.wolfram.com/NormalEquation.html)**.
+However, gradient descent perhaps has merit/use as a stepping stone to algorithms that address large parameter opimization problems(1k,1Mil parameters).
+Motiviation aside, the material below is my attempt to explain this algorithm.

-### Method:
+#### Notation:

 Firstly, the notation to be used is shown below as well as their respective dimensions: